Exeter: 21st century

 The Princesshay shopping centre adjoining the Cathedral Close and the High Street was redeveloped between 2005 and 2007, despite some local opposition.
 It incorporates 123 varied residential units.

 To enable people with limited mobility to enjoy the city, Exeter Community Transport Association provides manual and powered wheelchairs and scooters ('Shopmobility') for use by anyone suffering from short- or long-term mobility impairment to access the city centre shopping facilities, events and meetings with friends.

 In May 2008 there was an attempted terrorist attack on the Giraffe cafe in Princesshay, but the bomber was the only one injured.

+On 12 October 2012, John Lewis opened its first high-street home store on Sidwell Street, with an area of 65,000 ft, it was the biggest John Lewis store to open that year.
+It took on 300 staff.

 A £30 million improvement scheme for the flood defences was approved in March 2015.
 The plans involve the removal of check weirs and a deeper, "meandering stream" in the centre of the drainage channels to improve flow.
 The plans followed a study by the Environment Agency that revealed weaknesses in the current defences.
 A community currency for the city, the Exeter Pound, was introduced in 2015 and dissolved in 2018.